numist/numi.st/_posts/2023-07-02-caches-make-predictions-about-the-future/2023-07-02-caches-make-predictions-about-the-future.md

 ## What's a Cache?

-You'll often find caches referred to by their eviction policy ("an LRU"), but that confuses behaviour with purpose.
+You'll often find caches referred to by their eviction policy ("an <abbr title="Least Recently Used">LRU</abbr>"), but that confuses behaviour with purpose.
 A cache is a place to store things you've used in case you need them again later.
-It's too small to fit everything and can't tell the future, so it uses its eviction policy in an attempt to maximize its ratio of "hits" to "misses".
+It's too small to fit everything and can't tell the future, so it uses its eviction policy in an attempt to maximize the ratio of "hits" to "misses".

 Eviction policies are bets on future access patterns, and historically they've been pretty simple.
 LRU is a bet on temporal locality and can be straightforwardly implemented with a doubly-linked list: